alekseygenerozov/starforge_mult_search/code/README.md

 The total runtime for for the demo is 3 minutes on 10 core Lenovo E15 laptop and 4 minutes on Code Ocean

-The demo will produce the output files described in #starforge_mult_search above, as well as a file called ``mult_summary'' with the multiple statistics in the demo data.
+The demo will produce the output files described in #starforge_mult_search above, as well as a file called 'mult_summary' with the multiple statistics in the demo data.
 The contents should be as below:

-# Multiplicity 1 count: 111
+Multiplicity 1 count: 111\
-# Multiplicity 2 count: 17
+Multiplicity 2 count: 17\
-# Multiplicity 3 count: 2
+Multiplicity 3 count: 2\
-# Multiplicity 4 count: 6
+Multiplicity 4 count: 6